cocobeware83/coryneel/README.md

 ### Thanks
 ***
-As always, thanks to all the contributors

-to Stack Overflow, and www.w3schools.com
+As always, thanks to all the contributors to Stack Overflow, and www.w3schools.com

-for all the guidance and advice I received

-during this project.
+for all the guidance and advice I received during this project.
 Your shared

 experiences were vital to my success.

-I couldn't have doen this without the
+I couldn't have accomplished my goal without

-peer suuport of our community.
+the peer suuport of our community.